-You must send your appeal to HMRC within 30 days of the decision you want to appeal against.
+You must send your mandatory reconsideration request to HMRC within 30 days of the decision you want to appeal against.
 The decision is normally the award notice that sets out your tax credits award.
 The 30 days runs from the date on the award notice.

 If you miss the 30 day time limit, don’t panic.
-If you can show a good reason why you missed the deadline, you can ask for an appeal up to 13 months after the date on the notice or decision letter.
-If HMRC refuse to accept that you had a good reason, they must send the case to a Tribunal which is made up of people outside of HMRC.
-See How to find an adviser - tax credits to get help with your appeal.
+If you can show a good reason why you missed the deadline, you can ask HMRC to accept a late mandatory reconsideration request up to 13 months after the date on the notice or decision letter if there is a good reason why you missed the deadline.
+HMRC do not have to allow a late request.
+See How to find an adviser - tax credits to get help with your late request.

 If that happens, don’t panic.
 If your award is wrong because HMRC made a mistake and you didn’t cause them to make that mistake in any way, you may still be able to have the award changed up to five years from the tax year where the mistake happened.
 This is called an ‘official error request’.
-See Official error.
+For more information see Official error.

 Time limits for disputes

-You should get some advice if you think the time limit might apply to you.
 If you have any doubt, the best thing to do is to send a dispute anyway.
-If HMRC refuse to accept the dispute because they say you have missed the time limit, you should seek advice (see How to find an adviser - tax credits) to make sure HMRC are right because the time limit rules are unclear.
+If HMRC refuse to accept the dispute because they say you have missed the time limit, you should get advice (see How to find an adviser - tax credits).

 What if I miss the 3 month time limit?